ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 ### Widget (com.ibm.verse.ext.widget)
 A Widget extension associates a third-party web application with Verse by opening a new browser window/tab or embedding the application using an `iframe` within the Verse UI.
 A widget extension may contribute multiple Widget Actions to the Verse UI.

 All of actions in the widget will share the same url.
-When Widget Action is clicked, the application opened by the widgetâ€™s url will be rendered on the different place based on the actionâ€™s location.
+When Widget Action is clicked, the application opened by the widget’s url will be rendered on the different place based on the action’s location.

 &nbsp;